Hexafluoro-2-propanol: Production

-Hexafluoro-propan-2-ol is a speciality solvent for some polar polymers and organic synthesis.
-It is especially effective for solubilizing a wide range of polymers, including those that are not soluble in the most common organic solvents, such as: polyamides, polyacrylonitriles, polyacetals, polyesters (e.g. polyglycolide), and polyketones.
+Solvent properties

+As a solvent, hexafluoro-2-propanol is polar and exhibits strong hydrogen bonding properties.
+Testament to the strength of its hydrogen-bonding tendency is the fact that its 1:1 complex with THF distills near 100 °C. It has a relatively high dielectric constant of 16.7.
+It is also relatively acidic, with a pKa of 9.3, comparable to that for phenol.
+It is classified as a hard Lewis acid and its acceptor properties are discussed in the ECW model.

+Hexafluoro-propan-2-ol is a speciality solvent for organic synthesis, particularly for reactions involving oxidations and strong electrophiles.
+For example, HFIP enhances the reactivity of hydrogen peroxide as applied to Baeyer-Villiger oxidation of cyclic ketones.
+In another illustration of its use, HFIP is used as the solvent for Lewis-acid catalyzed ring opening of epoxides.

 It has also found use in biochemistry to solubilize peptides and to monomerize β-sheet protein aggregates.
-Because of its acidity (pKa = 9.3), it can be used as acid in volatile buffers for ion pair HPLC - mass spectrometry of nucleic acids.
-Recent studies showed an ability of HFIP to activate allylic alcohols, stabilise an allylic cation, and further functionalize to allylic sulphides and sulfones.
+Because of its acidity (pKa = 9.3), it can be used as acid in volatile buffers for ion pair HPLC – mass spectrometry of nucleic acids.

+Hexafluoro-propan-2-ol has also been evaluated as a solvent for electrolysis.

 Medicine

 It is both the precursor and the chief metabolite of the inhalation anesthetic sevoflurane.
 Sevoflurane gets metabolized within the body into HFIP and formaldehyde.
 HFIP is inactive, non-genotoxic and once formed, is rapidly conjugated with glucuronic acid and eliminated as a urinary metabolite.